 One downside of living in Helmetta, however, is that residents on average have to contend with a long commute, spending on average 31.93 minutes every day commuting to work.

-The education level of Helmetta citizens is very high relative to the national average among all cities (21.84%): 39.74% of adults in Helmetta have a bachelor's degree or even advanced degree.
+The population of Helmetta is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.74% of adults in Helmetta have a bachelor's degree or even advanced degree.

 Helmetta is a very ethnically-diverse borough.
 The people who call Helmetta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helmetta residents report their race to be White, followed by Asian.
 Helmetta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.21% of the borough’s residents.
 Important ancestries of people in Helmetta include Irish, German, Italian, Polish, and Egyptian.